-Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary asset and liabilities denominated in foreign currencies are recognised in profit or loss.
+Foreign currency transactions are translated into the functional currency of the Fund using the exchange rates prevailing at the dates of the transactions.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.